swan3401/blog/content/blogs/event-invitation/index.md

 featured: true
 ---

 Hey everyone!
-I would like to invite you to my upcoming conference on 17 September 2025, 14:00 UK Time.
+I would like to invite you to my upcoming conference on 17 September 2025, 14:00 GMT.

 ## What’s the Conference About?
 The presentation, titled "AI in Healthcare: Interpretability, Ethics and Real-World Applications”, will explore how AI can inform clinical decision-making.
 It will focus on the role of AI in healthcare, its interpretability, and navigating its ethical landscape.
 Whether you’re a fellow student, a professor, or simply interested in AI, this conference will provide valuable insights into how AI operates behind the scenes and its importance for healthcare.